nixworks/public/news/2014/08/6/index.md

 ##### Syrian Civil War
 ### [Saudi Arabia grants Lebanon US$1 billion to help the country in its conflict with self-declared jihadist fighters on the border with Syria. ](/news/2014/08/6/saudi-arabia-grants-lebanon-us-1-billion-to-help-the-country-in-its-conflict-with-self-declared-jihadist-fighters-on-the-border-with-syria.md)
-_Context: Saudi Arabia, Syria, Lebanese, Syrian Civil War_
+_Context: Saudi Arabia, Lebanese, Syria, Syrian Civil War_

 ##### Iraqi insurgency (2011-present)
 ### [Fighters from the Islamic State of Iraq and Syria clash with Iraq's Kurdish minority in the north of the country. ](/news/2014/08/6/fighters-from-the-islamic-state-of-iraq-and-syria-clash-with-iraq-s-kurdish-minority-in-the-north-of-the-country.md)
-_Context: Islamic State of Iraq and Syria, Iraqi insurgency (2011-present), Iraq, Kurdish_
+_Context: Kurdish, Islamic State of Iraq and Syria, Iraqi insurgency (2011-present), Iraq_

 ##### Russia
 ### [Russia bans all United States agricultural products, European Union fruit and vegetable imports in response to Western sanctions imposed on Russia over the Ukrainian crisis. ](/news/2014/08/6/russia-bans-all-united-states-agricultural-products-european-union-fruit-and-vegetable-imports-in-response-to-western-sanctions-imposed-on.md)